 In 1889 Donegal Mutual Insurance Company, formerly Donegal and Conoy Mutual Fire Insurance Company, established on West Market Street in Marietta.
-During 1960-1961 Donegal built their national headquarters in Colonial Revival style campus on River Road Pennsylvania Route 441 (PA 441).
-68
+During 1960-1961 Donegal built their national headquarters in Colonial Revival style campus on River Road Pennsylvania Route 441 (PA 441).57

 In 1893 The Columbia and Donegal Electric Railway (C&D), later purchased by The Pennsylvania Traction Company which was acquired by the Conestoga Traction Company (1899) was chartered to build a trolley car line connecting the four miles between Columbia and Marietta and building the Chickies Rock Park.
 The wooden cars, painted bright blue with yellow trim, were purchased from J. G. Brill Car Company (1868-1954) Philadelphia and the electric lines were installed by Westinghouse Electric Company (1886) Pittsburgh.
 Trolley tickets were purchased at the Libhart Drug Store.
-69
+58

 During 1917-1918 the United States declared war on Germany on 6 April 1917 more than two and a half years after the start of the First World War.
 Before entering the war, the U. S. remained neutral although it was an important supplier to Great Britain and the Allied Powers.
 The U. S. made its major contributions supplying raw material for the war effort.
 The U. S. military established the Marietta Holding and Reconsignment Point along the Susquehanna River.
-The primary mission was to receive and store Quartermaster, Ordinance, Medical, Engineer, and Signal Corps supplies until east coast ports were in a position to receive and ship materials overseas.
+The primary mission was to receive and store Quartermaster, Ordinance, Medical, Engineer, and Signal Corps supplies until east coast ports were in a position to receive and ship materials overseas.59

 During the Second World War, in 1941 the U. S. military expanded the Marietta Holding and Reconsignment Point to accommodate supplying the Lend Lease Act.
 In March 1941 Lend Lease was enacted distributing food, oil, warships, warplanes, and weaponry.
 In December 1941, four days after the Japanese attack on Pearl Harbor and the United States, the U. S. Congress declared war against the Japanese Empire.
-Nazi Germany declared war against the U. S. in response to what was claimed to be a series of provocations by the United States when it was still officially neutral during the Second World War.
-The United States declared was on Germany.
-71
+Nazi Germany declared war against the U. S. in response to what was claimed to be a series of provocations by the

-65 Marietta Sesquicentennial Souvenir Booklet (Marietta, PA: August 4, 1962).
+54 Marietta Sesquicentennial Souvenir Booklet (Marietta, PA: August 4, 1962).

-68 Landis, John C., Candlelight Tours of Marietta 1966 to 2015 (Landisville, PA: Yurchak Printing, Inc, 2015).
+57 John C. Landis, Candlelight Tours of Marietta 1966 to 2015 (Landisville, PA: Yurchak Printing, Inc, 2015).

-69 Marietta Sesquicentennial Souvenir Booklet, (Marietta, PA: August 4, 1962).
+58 Marietta Sesquicentennial Souvenir Booklet, (Marietta, PA: August 4, 1962).